This post is a X Rite i1 Pro Review – the system I use to get my print colours to look exactly as I intend them to.

 To start off I want to mention that getting things like the white balance right and using exposure compensation correctly are very important in producing great photographs but if your screen isn’t correctly calibrated all that in-camera work can essentially be wasted.
 You don’t want your screen displaying horrible colours when you’ve taken a fabulous photo.
 Hence one of the needs for calibrating.

 The X Rite i1 Display Pro is a user-friendly calibration system and is the #1 choice of serious professionals.

 Up until very recently spectrophotometers were bulky, not easy to use and very expensive but the X Rite i1 system has changed all that!

-- My first big positive is that the X Rite i1 is designed to be used with all current PCs and MACs including the latest 5k screens.
-When I upgrade my computer (which we all do at some stage) I want to be sure that I don’t have to upgrade my color calibration system.
-Buying the latest system makes an awful lot of sense to me.
+- The first big positive is that the X Rite i1 is designed to be used with all current PCs and MACs including the latest 5k screens.
+When I upgrade my computer (which we all do at some stage) I want to be sure that I don’t have to upgrade my colour calibration system.
+Buying the latest system makes a lot of sense to me.

 - The software for the X Rite i1 Display Pro is available in CD format (comes with the package) or as an online download and both are super quick to install.
 Online availability is essential for computers without optical drives, a growing trend among computer manufacturers.

 - There are no complicated licensing schemes to comply with.

 - The counterweight that sits on the USB cable allows the unit to sit flat on the screen and holds it in place regardless of how deep your screen is set back from the edges.
 No hand holding it as the cable is designed to keep it in place.